AL20RWE678/Discord-server-builder/README.md

 # Discord server builder
-Discord-server-builder (until I'll find a good name) is a simple program to create and manager your discord server fast.
+Discord-server-builder (until I'll find a good name 😄) is a simple program to create and manager your discord server fast.

-## WHY
+## ⁉ WHY
 Well, you may say: "there are already templates in Discord!".
 Thats true but there are other reasons to do that:
 Mainly, I want to try and learn Git.
 I have never really used it before so it could be a good way to learn.